JohnyAle12/JohnyAle12/README.md

 ### Hi there 👋
 * * *
-- 👋 Hi, I’m Johny, I'm Systems and Software Engneer🤓.
+- 👋 Hi, I’m Johny, I'm Systems and Software Engineer🤓.
 I've worked with differents languages and technologies.
 I'm waiting to help you with ideas, solutions and code.
 - 👀 I’m interested in promote and adopt the best practices in technology at a business level and maintain persistence in continuous learning
 - 🌱 I’m currently learning ReactJs and TypeScript.
 - 📫 You can reach me at my personal mail johnypriet001@gmail.com